OKyne1/ot_genome_project/2_annotation_scripts/domain_annotation/README.md

 Other things overwritten in tprs; "**SycD/LcrH family type III secretion system chaperone**" and **pilW** proteins.
 There seems to be extremely weak evidence for these entries.

 ### Other annotations
-Currently this work hasn't tried to detect annotations which aren't detected by hmmer.
+Currently this work hasn't tried to detect/check annotations which aren't detected by hmmer.
 This may be a limitation and could be worth investigating.

-## To Do
-Consider what the TPR script will overwrite.
-Currently there are 9 gene names with traG which will be removed and 12 products with traG which will be removed.
-This is probably a problem and needs investigation.